supnate/js-plugin/README.md

 # Motivation
 Web applications are becoming more and more complicated nowadays.
 To separate concerns, decouple business logic, a large application should be well designed.
 One of best practices is plugin based architecture.
 Whenever you add a new feature, it should not add much complication to the system so that the project could be always maintainable when it grows.

 Note that every plugin in the system maybe not bundled separatly but just a logical plugin.
-Below I give two cases about the advantages of plugin based architecture.
+Below I give two cases to show the advantages of plugin based architecture.

 ## Example 1: Menu
 Menu is used to navigate among functions of an application.
 Whenever you add a new feature, it may need a menu item in the menu.
 Say that we have a menu component like below (from Github settings page):